praneethpj/jIndexCombo/README.md

 Since you are working with jCombobox , it is difficult to put indexId as String. for example id="pe001" while value="praneeth". this is cannot done with jComboBox.

-But in here jIndexCombo can avoid this problem.
+But in here jIndexCombo can avoid this and the jIndexCombo is a component.

 Implementation
 -------------------